tahmed11/AppSec_Interview_QnA/code_review/Code_Review_Java.md

 ### XXE:
 Disable DTD while parsing XML.
 Different XML parser has different mechansim to disable XXE.
+To disable external entity processing for XMLInputFactory, configure one of the properties XMLInputFactory.IS_SUPPORTING_EXTERNAL_ENTITIES or XMLInputFactory.SUPPORT_DTD to false.

+To disable external entity processing for SAXParserFactory, XMLReader or DocumentBuilderFactory configure one of the features XMLConstants.FEATURE_SECURE_PROCESSING or "http://apache.org/xml/features/disallow-doctype-decl" to true.

+To disable external entity processing for Validator, configure both properties XMLConstants.ACCESS_EXTERNAL_DTD, XMLConstants.ACCESS_EXTERNAL_SCHEMA to the empty string "".

 For example:
 ```
 Or.xml.sax.XMLReader